leahshizuru/bioinformatic_notebook/README.md

 # lab notebook

-Backup copy of my lab notebook with notes that apply to bioinformatic work.
+Backup copy of my lab notebook; notes only apply to bioinformatic work.